RPM Care Manager Workflow: Fix Alert Fatigue & Scale Programs

 Why does the care manager workflow break down in most RPM programs?

 In the consultation call, the issue wasn’t whether data could be collected.
-Devices were in place.
+Devices were in place, and readings were technically available.

-The failure became apparent after that point, when readings were missed, patients didn’t respond, and care managers had to decide what to do next without a clear, system-driven workflow.
+The failure became apparent after that point, when readings were missed, patients didn’t respond, and care managers had to decide what to do next without a clear, system-driven remote patient monitoring workflow.

-That gap forces care teams to perform manual work: chasing patients, switching tools, and relying on individual judgment rather than predictable escalation.
-Over time, RPM becomes harder to manage as it scales, not because patients are non-compliant, but because the workflow was never designed to absorb variability.
+That gap forces care teams into manual work: chasing patients, switching tools, and relying on individual judgment instead of predictable escalation.
+Over time, this leads to more missed follow-ups, greater operational friction, and increased RPM alert fatigue.

 Across mid-market providers, we see the same breakdown points: